User Privacy: Excluding Elements in Recordings

 To block elements from showing up within Crazy Egg Recordings using selectors, follow these steps:

-2. Click on Recordings Settings > Mask elements.
+- Click on Recordings Settings > Mask element.

 We'll automatically save the changes for you.
 That's it, you're done!

-Note: This is the only and best method to exclude elements that sit behind a login page or gated page.
+Note: This is the only method to exclude specific elements that sit behind a login page or gated page.
+However, you can mask entire pages, even those behind a login, using our Page Masking feature below.

 How to Exclude Elements in Crazy Egg Recordings Without any Code